FlyingPlushie/tdd_goat/notes.md

 3. Repeat.

 The more nervous we are about getting our code right, the smaller and more minimal we make each code change &ndash; the idea is to be absolutely sure that each bit of code is justified by a test.

+## In Case of Doubt &ndash; Programming is Like Pulling a Bucket of Water Up from a Well

+*TDD is a **discipline**, and that means it's not something that comes naturally; because many of the payoffs aren't immediate but only come in the longer term, you have to force yourself to do it in the moment.
+That's what the image of the Testing Goat is supposed to illustrate &ndash; you need to be a bit bloody-minded about it.*